antonn/topcoder-submission-api-wrapper/README.md

     "topcoder-submission-api-wrapper": "topcoder-platform/topcoder-submission-api-wrapper.git"
 ```

-There are three different ways the caller can authenticate.
-Caller is expected to use any one of them and should not mix.
+There are three different possible ways the caller can choose to authenticate while calling the wrapper.

 ### 1. Using M2M Authentication